Note: Unlike a lot of reviews for lump charcoal, I’ve actually used every brand I’m about to outline in this article (as well as many more).

 In terms of pricing, they’re still unmatched.
 Cost per pound is a huge factor for me and will likely be one for you too.

-I also appreciate the fact that when I look in the bag of B&B lump charcoal, I see actual trees/limbs as apposed to pieces of scrap or wood that I can’t qualify (pictured below).
-I’ve also never had an instance where I see a piece of wood that looks “foreign” or that it didn’t belong.
+With B&B I appreciate the fact that when I look in the bag of B&B lump charcoal, I see actual trees/limbs as apposed to pieces of scrap or wood that I can’t qualify (pictured below).

 Another thing to note is that B&B sells lump charcoal based on the hardwood being carbonized.
 Where I’m from in New England, I can only find the Oak lump charcoal – which isn’t a huge issue as Oak is super consistent.

 In your local area you might be able to find the Hickory or Mesquite lump charcoal.
-Mesquite is a type of wood that most folks don’t really use for smoking simply because the smoke flavor is quite strong.

 My qualms with B&B in 2022: I will say, while I still find B&B to be consistent in terms of the lump sizes, you’ll find far less “huge” pieces these days in the bags.
 This could be due to the fact that they started selling “Texas Sized” lump charcoal which contains much larger pieces.